isabella232/offer-decisioning.en/help/reports/get-started-events.md

 ![](../assets/events-datasets-list.png)

-These datasets are based on the **[!UICONTROL ODE DecisionEvents]** schema, which contains all the XDM fields that are required to send information from the Offer Decisioning Service to Adobe Experience Platform.
+These datasets are based on the **[!UICONTROL ODE DecisionEvents]** schema, which contains all the XDM fields that are required to send information from Offer Decisioning to Adobe Experience Platform.

 >[!NOTE]
 >